 to be able to talk about these things in an open and honest way.
 We delve deep into difficult topics like prejudice, stereotypes, and privilege and I hear some really shocking things about people’s everyday lives simply while learning a surprising thing or two about my own.
 The conversation isn’t always easy and we don’t always agree on everything but Vanessa is really good at helping us critically question our own thoughts alongside the thoughts of others.
 Diversity is not always easy but it’s not a bad thing to be different, in fact, life at Global Scholar might be really boring if we were all the same.

 12:00pm: It’s lunch time already but I’m not complaining.
 The food is actually really good here and there’s so much to choose from that there’s definitely something tasty for everyone.
 And let’s not forget dessert!
-Cookies, cakes, muffins, ice cream, yoghurt, and fruit.
-I take two (or three) extra cookies wrapped in some tissue for snacks later on.
+Cookies, cakes, muffins, ice cream, yogurt, and fruit.
+I take two (or three) extra cookies wrapped in napkins for snacks later on.
 Just enough time to go back to my room and change into some more formal clothes, we’re going to the Aspen Institute for a panel discussion on Global Security.

 1:45: We arrive at the Aspen Institute and some of the girls take a minute to change into their heels.
 We receive our visitor badges and squeeze into a very shiny elevator – these buildings are always so big and majestic-looking that I’d love to work in a place like this.
 We are formally greeted and welcomed into our conference room where there is tea and coffee waiting for us.
 The panelists are smiling at us which is nice, they’re nowhere near as scary as I thought.